Swanley New Barn Railway: Vandalism and events

-The railway commonly has to deal with issues of vandalism, including smashed windows.
-Damage to the electrical wiring for signals and track circuits.
-On one occasion graffiti appeared on a platform overnight.
-The track is occasionally lifted overnight, making it unsuitable for the trains to run on it.
-Once a burnt-out car was found littering the tracks.
+The railway commonly has to deal with problems with vandalism, including smashed windows.
+There has been damage to the electrical wiring for the signals and track circuits.
+On one occasion, graffiti was done on a station platform overnight.
+The track is occasionally lifted up overnight, making it unsuitable and unsafe for the trains to run on it.
+A burnt-out car was once found blocking the tracks.